lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

-The `GeometryRenderActivity` class does not longer have reference to command buffer and fences, therefore the `createCommandBuffers` method has been removed.
+The `GeometryRenderActivity` class does not longer have references to command buffer and fences, therefore the `createCommandBuffers` method has been removed.
 We will not be accessing material information through uniforms but using an storage buffer.
 Hence, the `calcMaterialsUniformSize` method has also been removed.
-In addition, we will be accessing the textures through and array of textures, so we do not need a texture sampler.
-Without extensions, array will need to have a static size in the shaders.
-In order to be able to control the maximum number of textures, we will use a specialization constant, which is modelled in the `GeometrySpecConstants` class.
+In addition to that, we will be accessing the textures through and array of textures.
+Without extensions, the array of textures will need to have a static size in the shaders.
+Therefore, in order to be able to control the maximum number of textures, we will use a specialization constant, which is modelled in the `GeometrySpecConstants` class.
 ```java
 package org.vulkanb.eng.graph.geometry;